 Tokyo is the coffee capital of Asia.
 Period.
+Here are some of the best cafes in Tokyo (in my opinion).

 No really, it has so many incredible coffee shops that it’s a wonder how so many of them keep opening every year with such a saturated market.
 Do you like drip, aeropress or espresso?
 Lattes or siphon?
 Tokyo has them all and it’s coming up with some new coffee styles that you didn’t even know you wanted yet (like the unfortunately closed down Ecopresso, which poured a macchiato into a cookie cup).